Agrippa (A Book of the Dead): Content and editions

 The small edition was sold for $450; like the deluxe edition, it was set in Monotype Gill Sans, but in single columns.
 It was printed on Mohawk Superfine text by the Sun Hill Press, with the reproduction of the etchings printed on a Canon laser printer.
 The edition was then Smythe sewn at Spectrum Bindery and enclosed in a solander box.
 A bronze-boxed collectors' copy was also released, and retailed at $7,500.

 Fewer than 95 deluxe editions of Agrippa are extant, although the exact number is unknown and is the source of considerable mystery.
 The Victoria and Albert Museum possesses a deluxe edition, numbered 4 of 10.
 A publicly accessible copy of the deluxe edition is available at the Rare Books Division of the New York Public Library and a small copy resides at Western Michigan University in Kalamazoo, Michigan, while the Frances Mulhall Achilles Library at the Whitney Museum of American Art in New York City hosts a promotional prospectus.
 The Victoria and Albert Museum's copy was first exhibited in a display entitled The Book and Beyond, held in the Museum's 20th Century Gallery from April to October 1995.
 The same copy was subsequently also included in a V&A exhibition entitled Digital Pioneers, from 2009 to 2010.
 Both V&A shows were curated by Douglas Dodds.
 Another copy of the book was exhibited in the 2003–2004 exhibition Ninety from the Nineties at the New York Public Library.
 Gibson at one point claimed never to have seen a copy of the printed book, spurring speculation that no copies had actually been made.
-Many copies have since been documented, and Gibson's signature was noted on the copy held by the New York Public Library.
-In 2011, the Bodleian Library's Special Collections Department at the University of Oxford acquired Kevin Begos' copy of Agrippa, as well as the archive of Begos' papers related to the work.
+Many copies have since been documented, and Gibson's signature was noted on copies held by the New York Public Library and the V&A. In 2011, the Bodleian Library's Special Collections Department at the University of Oxford acquired Kevin Begos' copy of Agrippa, as well as the archive of Begos' papers related to the work.